chrishrb/gx.nvim/README.md

 * open links without `netrw`
 * normal and visual mode support
 * open links with/without an explicit protocol (e.g. `google.com` will open `https://google.com`)
-* open plugins in the browser with a single command (e.g. in lazy you can hover over a plugin name, simply press `gx` and you get to the github page of the plugin)
+* open plugins in the browser with a single command (e.g. in lazy, packer you can hover over a plugin name, simply press `gx` and you get to the github page of the plugin)
 * open github issues directly in the browser (e.g. `Fixes #22` opens `https://github.com/chrishrb/gx.nvim/issues/22`)
 * more to come (jira issues, ..)